AlexBocken/emailwiz/README.md

 ## Requirements

-1. A **Debian or Ubuntu server**.
-I've tested this on a [Vultr](https://www.vultr.com/?ref=8384069-6G) Debian server and one running Ubuntu and their setup works, but I suspect other VPS hosts will have similar/possibly identical default settings which will let you run this on them.
+1. A **Arch server**.
+I've tested this on a [Vultr](https://www.vultr.com/?ref=8665205) Arch server and thei setup works, but I suspect other VPS hosts will have similar/possibly identical default settings which will let you run this on them.
 Note that the affiliate link there to Vultr gives you a $100 credit for the first month to play around.
 2. **A Let's Encrypt SSL certificate for your site's `mail.` subdomain**.
    Create a nginx/apache site at `mail.<yourdomain.com>` and get a certificate